 Cranford DWI Attorneys

 If you have been arrested for DWI you have probably been searching the web only to come up with an overwhelming amount of confusing information.
-Call us to schedule a free consultation.
+Call us to schedule a consultation.
 We guarantee that after speaking with us you will have all the answers you need to make better choices moving forward in choosing the right DWI lawyer for you.
 It’s an unfortunate fact that New Jersey DWI laws are unforgiving and severe, even for a first time offender.
 If convicted of a DWI, you will have to pay substantial fines and fees.
 More importantly, you could face a loss of your driving privileges in New Jersey for up to one year or more and possibly even jail time under some circumstances.
 The consequences of a conviction are serious.

 At LS&P Lawyers, our defense attorneys have years of experience representing clients charged with DWI.
 Our team includes a former prosecutor and an accomplished DWI defense attorney.
 We are have trained and been certified in the same Alcotest and Standard Field Sobriety Tests used by police in drunk driving stops.
 Each client is our priority and we understand that every client is unique.
 This is why we invest so much time into developing a strong individualized defense for our clients.
 If you or someone you love has been arrested for DWI, contact us today.
-We will arrange a free initial consultation at your convenience.
+We will arrange an initial consultation at your convenience.
 Our qualifications and personal approach is what sets us apart from other DWI lawyers throughout the state.Driving While Intoxicated is Governed by N.J.S.A.
 39:4-50.

 As DWI attorneys, the first thing we will do is review the details of your case, including reviewing the arrest report.
 We first look to see if it was reasonable for the police officer to pull you over.
 The truth is, it isn’t always reasonable for the police officer to stop your car.
 The police must have reasonable suspicion to make the traffic stop.
 However, this is a relatively low standard and any motor vehicle violation, including speeding, no turn signal, broken taillight, etc., can provide reasonable suspicion for the officer to stop you.
 Not every reason is sufficient though.
 We have successfully argued, on behalf of many clients, that they should not have been pulled over to begin with.